Nsustain/.github/profile/README.md

 environment to keep working with us not only to show us what and where the problem is on the first place, but also to tell us if our solution actually worked or not.
-The problem was that it's hard for regular people like us to meet people who can do this for us.
+It's hard for regular people like us to meet people who can do this for us.
 Thus, we created Nsustain.

 <br>